Bi-fuel vehicle: Diesel conversions

-Low and middle speed conversion
+Low- and middle-speed conversion

-Gas is injected into the cylinder inlet manifold by individual gas electromagnetic valves installed as close to the intake valves as possible.
-The valves are separately timed and controlled by injection control unit.
-This system interrupts the gas supply to the cylinder during the long overlap of the intake and exhaust valves (just typical for slow-speed and medium-speed engines – within the valve overlap cylinder scavenging is performed).
+Gas is injected into the cylinder inlet manifold by individual gas electromagnetic valves installed as close to the intake valves as feasible.
+The valves are separately timed and controlled by the injection control unit.
+This system interrupts the gas supply to the cylinder during the long overlap period of the intake and exhaust valves both being open (typical for slow-speed and medium-speed engineswithin the valve overlap, cylinder scavenging is performed).
 This avoids substantial gas losses and prevents dangerous gas flow to the exhaust manifold.